mukil/twitter-research/README.md

 This plugin allows users of DeepaMehta to [query](https://dev.twitter.com/docs/using-search) [Twitters Public Search API v1.1.](https://dev.twitter.com/docs/api/1.1/get/search/tweets) and start qualitative research around events based on the messages sent by users of twitter.com.
 This plugin basically wraps all meaningful options of the API (e.g. Language, Location and Query-Input).
 The "Twitter Search"-Topic enables to "Load More Tweets" (paging) and to "Refresh Search" loading new tweets (since last query).

-## Download
+## Download & Installation

-You can find the freshest installable bundle available for end-users at [http://download.deepamehta.de/nightly](http://download.deepamehta.de/nightly/).
+You can find the latest bundle-file to install at [http://download.deepamehta.de/nightly](http://download.deepamehta.de/nightly/).

-## Installation

 Copy the downloaded `twitter-research-1.X.jar` file into your DeepaMehta bundle repository and re-start your [DeepaMehta installation](https://github.com/jri/deepamehta#requirements).

-## Usage & Installation Hints
+## Usage

-The Twitter Research Plugin has to rely on [Twitter Application-only authentication](https://dev.twitter.com/docs/auth/application-only-auth), which makes it necessary that you register your application scenario ([where this thread might prove helpful](https://dev.twitter.com/discussions/631) and hand over the consumer key and secret to your plugin installation.
+The Twitter Research Plugin has to rely on [Twitter Application-only authentication](https://dev.twitter.com/docs/auth/application-only-auth), which makes it necessary that you register your application scenario ([where this thread might prove helpful](https://dev.twitter.com/discussions/631)) and hand over the consumer key and secret to your plugin installation.

 You must do so by revealing and editing 2 specific topics.
 You find those two topics via the DeepaMehta Toolbar and clicking (1) "Search" -> "By Type" -> "Twitter Secret" and (2) "Search" -> "By Type" -> "Twitter Key" and then revealing the respective (and only) search results for each of the searches.